koga-one/visual/content/english/Portfolio/index.md

 <p class="text-end"><i>finding the right words to express what you mean</i></p>

+<span class="h4"><b>writing skills</b></span> - i've always been pretty decent at writing. since young teachers have complimented my skills. nowadays, whenever i need to release stress, writing is my first option (i write the best when i'm emotionally disturbed, idk)

+- i've written a ton of poems and chronicles
+- specially, i'm currently writing an adventure game "thoughts that pass by". it has a complex storyline!

+<span class="h4"><b>reading</b></span> - i've been incentivated to read since young by my parents. for that reason, i've always been keen on books, specially the classical ones. this isn't a "skill" exactly, mostly just a hobby. i don't speed read, i just enjoy books

+- i really like "Sapiens" and the Percy Jackson series

+<span class="h4"><b>languages</b></span> - one of my lifetime goals is to know at least 5 languages fluently. slowly but surely i'm getting there! thanks to the internet, it isn't hard to learn for free / alone

+- **portuguese**, fluent (mother language, nothing special really)
+- **english**, fluent (i've been studying english since around 10yrs old. nowadays i can think in english like it is my mother language)
+- **japanese**, beginner (i'm currently studying japanese! hopefully i'll be advanced in a year or two, let's see how it goes. i might even translate this website to japanese if possible)
+- **spanish**, beginner (i used to have spanish classes when i was younger, so i know a little bit. moreover, portuguese and spanish have a lot in common, so it isn't impossible to understand sentences half of the time)
+- **toki pona**, beginner (...just search about toki pona. it is a pretty cool language. i don't know if i'll ever memorize every word in it, but i know a few already)

 ---

 ###### <span class="px-1 text-light" style="background-color:#66397D">musical</span>

 <p class="text-end"><i>discerning sounds, their pitch, tone, rhythm, and timbre</i></p>

+<span class="h4"><b>musical composition</b></span> - i occasionally compose music for my games. granted, the music isn't impressive. still, it's something that i <b>can</b> do, if necessary

+<span class="h4"><b>violin</b></span> - i plan to start violin classes really soon, let's see how it goes!

 ---